headphonejames/you-are-interesting-hugo/content/en/how.md

 draft: false
 description: "The story of this idea"
 ---
-It was a very simple idea first that seemed like low hanging fruit with great potential.
-It would scratch my itch for fun and connection.
+It begas as a very simple idea first that seemed like low hanging fruit with great potential.
+An experiment that might scratch my itch for fun and connection at a tech conference.

 I proceeded to workshop this idea with a lot of people.
 First and foremost, I collaborated with my wife, who helped give this idea concrete shape.
+The great ideas from many friends and co-workers added depth and created a ton more work.

 After many additional conversations, it became clear that:

  * I needed to collect metrics.
-To do that, I would need to (build an app)[app] to track those metrics.
+To do that, I would need to [build an app](https://github.com/headphonejames/you-are-interesting) to track those metrics.
+I landed on [streamlit](https://streamlit.io/) as my tech stack to  quickly build an app for data collection and persistence.
  * I needed a logo.
  * I needed a branded tee shirt.
+ * I needed messaging to enroll people.
- * I needed messaging.
+ * I needed a website (you are here).
- * I needed a number of great prompts, with space for other people ideas.
+ * I needed a number of great prompts, with room for ideas from other people.
- * I needed other people to staff this idea with me, so I needed to enroll people.
+ * I needed people to staff this idea with me.

 Finally, I needed to madly execute on all this in a very breif window of time.
 This had to come together within a month and a half.
-I needed to beta test it before KubeCon.
-Deadlines were very real.